-Marital Counseling/Therapy.
-Three semester hours.
 A study of counseling theories applied to marital and other dyadic relationships.
 Emphasis will be placed on the assimilation, integration, and application of information pertaining to such topics as marital/divorce developmental tasks theory, object relations theory, systemic family of origin theory, interaction patterns in marriage, divorce process, and post-divorce adjustment.
-Techniques and historical development of marriage enrichment, marital counseling/therapy, and divorce counseling/therapy interventions will be included.
-Prerequisites: COUN 611 and doctoral status or consent of the instructor.
+Techniques and historical development of marriage enrichment, marital counseling/therapy, and divorce Prerequisites: COUN 611, COUN 513, and doctoral status or consent of the instructor.

 COUN 620 - Superv Cou Human Develop

 Supervision in Counseling and Human Development.
 Three semester hours.
 A didactic and experiential course for post-graduate and doctoral students who wish to assume the role of supervisor.
 Goals include the assimilation and application of major theoretical/conceptual models and supervision approaches in counseling and human development.
 Prerequisite: Doctoral status or consent of the instructor.